CONSULTING PROJECT - 2022/3

 Students receive formative feedback throughout the duration of the module in the form of team meetings with their academic advisor.

-- Provide students with a structured set of opportunities to develop their professional skills in the area of management consulting through the engagement with a client organisation in a live project context.
+- Provide students with an experiential learning journey developing their professional soft skills in the area of management consulting through engagement with a client organisation in a live project context.

 - Provide an opportunity for students to develop awareness of ethical dilemmas that arise in the course of a consulting engagement.